QuranAcademyAKQS/AIForTEENS/README.md

-# Qib AI - Futuristic AI Education with Islamic Values
+# AI for TEENS - Futuristic AI Education with Islamic Values

 A comprehensive 5-class curriculum designed to teach Artificial Intelligence to kids aged 13+ while embracing Islamic cultural values and principles.